metno/uEMEP_docs/docs/source/developer_guide/unit_testing.rst

 Unit Testing
 ============

-uEMEP uses a custom unit testing system, which is inspired by URL, and is integrated with :bash:`cmake` and :bash:`ctest`.
+uEMEP uses a custom unit testing system, which is inspired by `neural-fortran <https://github.com/modern-fortran/neural-fortran>`_, and is integrated with :bash:`cmake` and :bash:`ctest`.
 Unit tests are stored in the :bash:`test` directory.

 Writing tests
 -------------